 The newly-developed, four-flanged Nikon Z lens bayonet mount absolutely dominates the front of the Z7 body.
 It's notable not just for the generous diameter of the mount, which has an inner diameter of some 2.2 inches (55 mm), but also for its minimal flange back distance of just 0.63 inches (16mm).
 That's actually a millimeter less than the much smaller Nikon 1-mount, two millimeters less than Sony's E-mount, and 3.25mm less than Olympus and Panasonic's Micro Four Thirds standard.

 All of Nikon's Nikkor Z S-Line lenses are said to have been designed to provide maximum sharpness when shooting wide open.
 They're also all equipped with weather-sealing, and to be conducive to use not just for stills, but also for video capture.
-We don't yet have specifics on what most of these lenses will be, however.
+We don't yet have specifics on what many of these lenses will be, however.
 Let's take a bit of a closer look at what we know thus far of what's to come.

 Two primes and a zoom available at launch

-Arriving alongside the Nikon Z7 (or for the 50mm, a short month thereafter) are two primes and a zoom.
+Available alongside the Nikon Z7 at launch (or for the 50mm, a short month thereafter) are two primes and a zoom.
 The Nikkor Z 35mm f/1.8 S and Z 50mm f/1.8 S primes both feature a pair of ED glass lens elements.
 The 50mm pairs these with two aspheric elements, while the 35mm prime has three aspherics.
 Both lenses also use Nikon's Nano Crystal Coat coating to suppress flare and ghosting.
 The 50mm uses an STM stepping motor for quiet autofocus, while the 35mm prime has an unusual AF drive mechanism pairing two distinct AF drive units for performance and accuracy.

-The Nikkor Z 24-70mm f/4 S will be the only zoom available at launch.
+The Nikkor Z 24-70mm f/4 S is the only zoom available at launch.
 It pairs Nikon's ghost- and flare-resistant Nano Crystal Coat coating with a fluorine coating on the front element to resist smudges and smears.
 Inside, it has one standard ED element, one aspherical ED element and three standard aspherics.
 It will focus to as close as 0.3 meters.

 Nine more lenses announced in some form for 2019 and 2020